DASPRiD/vrc-osc-manager/README.md

 - Exit the application
 - Reload plugins: This will reload the entire plugin config in case you changed it on disk.

+## Activity check

+By default, plugins will only be started when VRChat is detected to be running.
+If you need them running for testing outside of VRChat, you can disable the activity check by passing `--disable-activity-check` as command line argument.

 ## Dark mode

 Depending on your operating system theme, the default light icons might not be visible in your tray bar.
 You can switch